 I still remember as if it had been yesterday: When we had to go back again, everything went wrong.
 As if fate wanted to tell us that we should stay longer in Ischia.
 The day started great.
-Maurizio gave us a big discount, i.e. we had to pay much less than planned.
+Maurizio gave us a big discount, we had to pay much less than planned.
 We decided one last time to have breakfast in the Dolce Sosta to say goodbye to Ischia.
 But after breakfast everything went wrong.
 I don’t remember exactly: Either we hadn’t looked at the time or our timetable for the ferry wasn’t up to date anymore.
-When we drove to the harbour, we saw from a distance how the ferry was already moving away from the harbour.
+When we drove to the harbor, we saw from distance how the ferry was already moving away from the harbor.
 No problem we thought, the ferries go almost hourly.
 But of course there were complications.
 Arriving at the harbour, we joined the line of waiting cars and Michel and I went to the ticket counter.
-When we arrived at the ticket booth, we found out that the ferry was already complete.
-Slowly we got into time pressure: Firstly, we wanted to avoid the chaotic after-work traffic at Napoli, secondly, our next destination was four hours by car from Pozzuoli, and we had agreed with the hostess of our apartment that the keys should be handed over at 6 pm.
+When we arrived at the ticket counter, we found out that the ferry was already complete.
+Slowly we got into time pressure: Firstly, we wanted to avoid the chaotic after-work traffic at Naples, secondly, our next destination was four hours by car from Pozzuoli, and we had agreed with the hostess of our apartment that the keys should be handed over at 6 pm.
 The next ferry from Ischia Porto didn’t leave until 3 pm, and that was clearly too late for us.
-Fortunately there was another ferry at 13 o’clock from Casamicciola.
+Fortunately there was another ferry at 1 pm from Casamicciola.
 So we decided to go to Casamicciola and try our luck there.
 I was quite stressed because I didn’t know if we could leave Ischia in time.
-In Casamicciola we had then more luck.
+In Casamicciola we had more luck.
 We had to wait an hour on a parking lot, but we could still get tickets for the ferry.

 Turin is a big, fascinating city.
 We visited the Superga, a hill near Turin with a great view over the whole city.
 Superga is associated with a sad history.
 In 1949 a plane flew into the hill because of the dense fog and all passengers died.
 The special thing: it was the football team AC Turin, which was at that time one of the best teams in Italy and was called “Il Grande Torino”.
 Of course we visited the memorial, which was very impressive.
 People from all over the world had come to pay their respects to the fallen.
 The rivalry in sport has its limits: life has a higher value because the enemy teams and their fans also showed their respect after the tragedy.